mitchellkolb/living-atlas/README.md

   - FastAPI: For building the RESTful endpoints.
   - SQLAlchemy: For database interaction and ORM (Object-Relational Mapping).
   - Google Cloud API: For storing and retrieving the files.
+  - Psycopg2: For sending postgreSQL requests to the database

 - **Key Endpoints:**
   - **Register Account Endpoint:** Handles user registration with necessary validations.